fengjixuchui/Bleak/README.md

 ### Caveats

-* Injecting with a byte array will result in the provided DLL being written to disk in the temporary folder, unless the method of injection is ManualMap.
+* Injecting with a byte array will result in the provided DLL being written to disk in the temporary folder, unless the method of injection is Manual.

+* Injecting into a system process requires the program to be run in Administrator mode.

+* Manual injection only supports structured exception handling.
+This means that you cannot use vectored exception handling (C++ uses this) if you wish to use this method of injection.

-* x86 ManualMap relies on a PDB being present for ntdll.dll, and so, the first time this method is used with a x86 process, a PDB for ntdll.dll will be downloaded and cached in the temporary folder.
+* x86 Manual injection relies on a PDB being present for ntdll.dll, and so, the first time this method is used with a x86 process, a PDB for ntdll.dll will be downloaded and cached in the temporary folder.
 Note that anytime your system updates, a new PDB version may need to be downloaded and re-cached in the temporary folder.
 This process make take a few seconds depending on your connection speed.

+* No support for native x86 systems or Windows versions older than 10.

 ----